The FLAMINGO project: cosmology with the redshift dependence of weak gravitational lensing peaks: Results

 \subsection{Baryonic and cosmology impact}

 Next, we compare the distributions of the virtual observers in the 1~cGpc simulations with different levels of baryonic feedback or cosmologies.
 We emphasize that all observers in the L1 boxes are located at the same position and that the simulations were initiated with the same initial phases.
 All SNR~>~5 peaks in the final WL convergence maps are assigned the redshift of the lens plane that contributes most to the WL peak convergence value.
 At each lens plane, the WL peaks are matched to individual haloes and we assign the redshift of the haloes to the peaks.\footnote{The FLAMINGO halo light-cones for L1$\_$m9$\_$DMO and the decaying dark matter variations are currently unavailable.
 We, therefore, show the results of these variations using the central redshifts of the shells to which the peaks have been assigned.
 As we only show relative differences to L1$\_$m9, we also restrict the L1$\_$m9 shell redshifts when comparing to L1$\_$m9$\_$DMO, PlanckDCDM12 and PlanckDCDM24.
 We confirmed that the ratio to L1$\_$m9 is the same for the simulation variations that do have halo light-cones.} We then adjust the redshifts to account for the expected uncertainty for the massive objects we probe (equation~\ref{eqn:ztrue2zobs}).
-In Fig.~\ref{fig:z_evolution_onlysys}, we show the ratio of the redshift distributions ($\mathrm{d}n(z)/\mathrm{d}z$) of the WL peaks of all L1 variations with respect to L1$\_$m9 (the green curve in Fig.~\ref{fig:numerical_mass_res}) as a function of the perturbed observed redshifts $z_{\mathrm{obs}}$.
+In Fig.~\ref{fig:z_evolution_onlysys}, we show the ratio of the redshift distributions ($\mathrm{d}n(z)/\mathrm{d}z$) of the WL peaks of all L1 variations (top panels) and their ratio with respect to L1$\_$m9 (bottom panels) as a function of the perturbed observed redshifts $z_{\mathrm{obs}}$.
 However, we have found that the same conclusions hold when not including any observational redshift uncertainty or catastrophic outliers to the degree of the \textit{Euclid} requirements.
 We bin the distributions using $\Delta z = 0.1$.

-The green shaded region indicates the Poisson error for the expected number of peaks in \textit{Euclid} data release 1 (DR1, $\sim 2,500$~deg$^2$) and for the final data release (DR3, $\sim 14,000$~deg$^2$).
+The green shaded region in the bottom panels indicates the Poisson error for the expected number of peaks in \textit{Euclid} data release 1 (DR1, $\sim 2,500$~deg$^2$) and for the final data release (DR3, $\sim 14,000$~deg$^2$).
 The Poisson errors overestimate the differences between the simulation variations as all L1 variations were initiated with the same initial phases, and we thus expect the simulations to be correlated.